List of legal abbreviations

 This is a list of abbreviations used in law and legal documents.
 It is common practice in legal documents to cite other publications by using standard abbreviations for the title of each source.
 Abbreviations may also be found for common words or legal phrases.
 Such citations and abbreviations are found in court decisions, statutes, regulations, journal articles, books, and other documents.
-Below is a basic list of very common abbreviations.
-Because publishers adopt different practices regarding how abbreviations are printed, one may find abbreviations with or without periods for each letter.
+Publishers adopt different practices regarding how abbreviations are printed, and abbreviations may be with or without periods for each letter.
 For example, the Code of Federal Regulations may appear abbreviated as "C.F.R." or just as "CFR".